Checklist – Things to check following the import of a client record from one of our integration partners

 Below is a quick list of things to check after you’ve imported a client case.

-1. After importing, check the bottom of any screen in the software for error messages.
+1. After importing, check any error messages.
 These messages are links, which you can click to jump directly to the item in question and correct the problem.
 Be sure to read the error message.
-The descriptions in these messages are usually helpful (see above for more detail).
+The descriptions in these messages are usually helpful .

 2. Check the timing and ownership of expenses and confirm they are timed correctly and owned by the correct owner(s).